PermafrostDiscoveryGateway/viz-info/05_displaying-the-tiles.md

 viewer.zoomTo(myNewLayer);
 ```

 Save the file and refresh the browser.
 The window should automatically zoom to the tile you specified!
+However, it is also _only visualizing that one tile_, so take note of where it zoomed to, then remove those `"rectangle"` and apply the `zoomTo()` lines from `cesium.js`, then refresh and manually zoom to that point to see all the tiles.
+Done!